It's Fall: 30 Very Smart Home Maintenance Tips

 - Put away seasonal furniture.
 Clean and store seasonal outdoor furniture.
 Remove and clean cushions.
 Wash and dry furniture and store in a dry place over winter.

 - Close the pool.
-If you have a pool and live in an area where temperatures dip, schedule a service to come and close it for the season or if you know how, buy the supplies and do it yourself.
+If you have a pool, schedule a service to come and close it for the season or if you know how, buy the supplies and do it yourself.

-- Organize the shed.
-As your shed is filling up with summer items in storage it’s a good time to organize and clean out the shed.
+- If you have one, organize the shed.
+As your shed is filling up with summer items in storage it’s a good time to organize and clean it out.
 Move summer items to the back and winter stuff up front for better access.
 Also, remove any liquids that will freeze.